Other chemo side effects you may experience include:

 - Appetite changes

 - Weight changes

 - Kidney and bladder irritation

 You may want to keep notes on how you feel during and between treatments.
-Were you nauseous?
+Were you nauseated?
 Did you vomit?
-If so, how often, when did it start and stop?
+If so, how often?
+When did it start and stop?
 Did you have trouble sleeping?
 Did you notice any changes in your body?
-When did you start to feel better after chemo?
+When did you start to feel better after chemotherapy (chemo)?
 How was your appetite?
 Did you feel dizzy, fatigued, or uncomfortable?
-Discussing how you feel will help your doctor and care team know if there are side effects that can be addressed for the next treatment session.
+Discussing how you feel will help your doctor and care team know if there are chemo side effects that can be addressed for the next treatment session.
 Speak with your doctor and care team right away if you notice something you think might be a chemo side effect.